 3. Use the right equipment

 A digital camera and tripod are the basics.
-A wide-angle lens will become a necessity.
-Editing software and training, or outsourcing, will be necessary.
-As you become more ingrained and successful, you can build up your repository of more high-end equipment
+The most suitable real estate photography lens would be a wide-angle lens as it can cover a lot of areas which many of the clients want.
+Editing software and training or outsourcing will be necessary.
+As you become more ingrained and successful, you can build up your repository of more high-end equipment.

 You'll eventually want an advanced camera system that allows for multiple lenses, a wireless trigger or trigger app, and lighting upgrades.